patrickbwarren/qgis-survex-import/README.md

     - as walls, _ditto_ ;
     - as cross sections, _ditto_ ;
     - as traverses, showing the centrelines used for above ;
+* Get CRS from .3d file if possible ;
 * Keep features from previous import(s) ;
-* Get CRS from .3d file if possible.
+* (optional) Select a directory to batch save results as ESRI shapefiles.

 (\*) In rare cases a station may be flagged both surface and underground, in which case it is imported even if the 'surface' option is left